Bernard Fergusson, Baron Ballantrae: Service in Palestine, 1946–1947

-On 6 May 1947, Farran's police unit arrested 16-year-old Alexander Rubowitz, who was putting up posters in Jerusalem for a Zionist paramilitary organisation, Lehi.
-Rubowitz was taken by Farran's team, and tortured to force him to surrender his friend's names.
-The boy did not survive the torture.
-His body was dumped and never found.
-Suspicions of Farran's involvement were first raised after a grey trilby hat bearing an indistinct name compatible with his, was found near the street corner where Rubowitz was seen being pushed into a car.
-In 2004 British secret documents were revealed that included a statement by Fergusson, from the time of the event, to the effect that Farran confessed to Fergusson of the murder.
-Fergusson then reported the incident to Gray.
+In May 1947, Farran's unit arrested 17-year-old Alexander Rubowitz, who was putting up posters in Jerusalem for a Zionist paramilitary organisation, Lehi.
+Rubowitz was killed under brutal interrogation and his body never found.
+Farran came under suspicion and in 2004 British secret documents were revealed that included a statement by Fergusson, from the time of the event, to the effect that Farran confessed to Fergusson of the murder.
+Fergusson had then reported the incident to the head of CID (Criminal Investigation Department) and to the Palestine Police Inspector-General.